 - Network communications engineers

-According to the BLS, as of May 2018, the median salary for network and computer systems administrators was $82,050 .
-The highest wages can be found within the industry of pipeline transportation of crude oil.
+According to the BLS, as of May 2018, the median salary for network and computer systems administrators was $82,050.
+The highest wages can be found within the industry of oil and gas extraction.

 Continuing Education Information